fuzesmarcell/aoc/README.md

 # Advent of Code
 ## About the repo
-Advent of code solutions written in C
+Advent of code solutions written in C/C++
 ## Build
 ``` bash
 git clone git@github.com:fuzesmarcell/aoc_2021.git